Tulaja11/Lead-Funnel-Conversion-MIS-Dashboard/README.md

 1. Download `Lead_Management_MIS_Dataset.xlsx`
 2. Open in Microsoft Excel (2016 or later)
 3. Go to the **Dashboard** tab
-4. Use slicers on the right to filter by Region, Salesperson, or Status
 ---

 ## Skills Demonstrated